caschkerke/DA-Video-Game-Sales-and-Performance/README.md

 LOAD:
 1)Stream:
-* Then I connected to the engine
+* Then we connected to the engine
-* Then I used the clean date to an sql datebase
+* Then we used the clean date to an sql datebase
-* Last I excute the engine
+* Last we excute the engine

 2)Video Game Sales:
 *
 *